Julian-Jurai/DOMino/README.md

 [LIVE](https://julian-jurai.github.io/DOMino/)

+## Description
+DOMino is a JavaScript DOM manipulation app that allow the user to interact with DOM node elements in the following way:
+  * Select single or multiple DOM elements
+  * Traverse and manipulate DOM elements
+  * Build DOM elements
+  * Create `DOMNodeCollection` objects from `HTMLElements`
+  * Queue functions until DOM is fully loaded
+  * Simplify HTTP requests using AJAX format

 ## Getting Started
-To get statrted with DOMino, download this library into your project and include the webpack output `DOMino.js` in your source code.
+The module bundler webpack was used to bundle files used in this library into a single file, `DOMino.js`.
+To get started with DOMino, download this library into your project and include the  `DOMino.js` file in your source code.

 ```html
 <head>